helm/charts/incubator/airflow/README.md

 The Chart provides ingress configuration to allow customization the installation by adapting the `values.yaml` depending on your setup.
-Please read the comments in the `value.yaml` file for more detail on how to configure your reverse proxy or load balancer.
+Please read the comments in the `values.yaml` file for more details on how to configure your reverse proxy or load balancer.

 ### Chart Prefix